Hopac/Hopac/Docs/Internals.md

 Notes on the Internal Implementation of Hopac
 =============================================

-At the moment, this document contains some quickly written random notes on the internal implementation details of Hopac.
-It will probably help if the reader is already familiar with many of the basic ideas and issues in the implementation of something like Hopac.
+This document describes some aspects of the internal implementation of Hopac.
+This document is not meant to be something that a user of Hopac would need to understand, but potential users might find this interesting nevertheless.

-> The code snippets in here are illustrative and not necessarily valid F# code.
+The code snippets in here are illustrative and not necessarily valid F# code.
 The actual definitions may be written in C# and contain implementation details not discussed here.
 Also note that these are internal implementation details and subject to change.
+The internal design of Hopac has evolved considerably during the course of developing it.
+This document makes mention of "tricks" or techniques used in the implementation.
+The possibility of using many of these techniques in the implementation is something that was not a priori obvious when I started working on the implementation and the discovery and subsequent incorporation of some of these techniques into the implementation has improved the performance of Hopac significantly.

 The **Work** class represents a work item.